-NHL Heatley leads Senators to third straight win Red Wings defeat Wild despite depleted lineup; Lightning hold on to early lead for win over Maple Leafs at home Associated Press PHILADELPHIA - Suddenly the Ottawa Senators are starting to feel good about them- Dany Heatley scored two unusual goals, Jason Spezza had a goal and an assist, and Brian Elliott made 34 saves to help the Senators win their season-high third straight over the Philadelphia Flyers Thursday night.
+NHL Heatley leads Senators to third straight win Red Wings defeat Wild despite depleted lineup; Lightning hold on to early lead for win over Maple Leafs at home Associated Press PHILADELPHIA - Suddenly the Ottawa Senators are starting to feel good about them- Dany Heatley scored two unusual goals, Jason Spezza had a goal and an assist, and Brian Elliott made 34 saves to help the Senators win their season-high third straight game, 5-2 over the over the Flyers on Philadelphia Thursday night.
 'We've beaten two pretty good teams the last couple of days," Heatley said.
 "We are feeling good about ourselves."
 Nick Foligno and Antoine Vermette also scored for the Senators, who still trail Florida by 14 points for the eighth and final Eastern Conference playoff spot.
 Ottawa has 29 games remaining, one more than the Are the Senators daring to think about the playoffs?